eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/pro_features.rst

 * :ref:`Topic Charts <topic_charts>` |Pro| for plotting live numeric values from any DDS topic as a time-series chart, with support for multiple series, field selection, and pause/resume controls.

+* :ref:`XY Charts <xy_charts>` |Pro| for plotting two numeric DDS topic fields against each other as a real-time scatter chart, enabling phase-space or correlation analysis between any pair of numeric fields within the same DDS domain.

 * :ref:`Image Pane <image_pane>` |Pro| for rendering live image and video data from DDS topics inside the monitor, with automatic detection of ROS 2 sensor_msgs types and generic OMG IDL image types.